getsling/GVUserDefaults/README.md

 # GVUserDefaults - NSUserDefaults access via properties

+Tired of writing all that code to get and set defaults in NSUserDefaults?
+Want to have code completion and compiler checks by using properties instead?

 ## Usage
 Create a category on `GVUserDefaults`, add some properties in the .h file and make them `@dynamic` in the .m file.